Russia Sanctions Need to Go Further, Says Ex-Ukraine Finance Minister

 If Jaresko believes Ukraine will prevail, how does it rebuild?
 That's a task complicated by the already 2 million people who have fled the country.

-The first thing is to assess the damage.
+The first thing is to assess the damage, she said.
 Global financial institutions like the International Monetary Fund and World Bank will have to help.
 But she believes Russia should be responsible for the majority of reparations and funds to rebuild.
 She also suggested using the frozen assets of the oligarchs and the Central Bank of Russia.

 At some point, there will have to be negotiations with Russia.